armando-fandango/ezai_env/README.md

 # ezai_env
 ## Description
-Docker container and conda python virtual environment creation for doing AI
+Docker container and conda virtual environment creation for doing AI on local machines, Kubernetes or SageMaker.

-## Pre-requisites
+## Pre-requisites for building
 - Linux: Python is Installed
 - Windows: Python is installed, preferably miniconda.